Yajusta/Yaka/README.md

 A modern and intuitive web application for collaborative task management using the Kanban methodology.

+NEW: **Voice control**
-NEW: **Manage your tasks with your voice using natural language thanks to the power of AI.**
+Manage your tasks with your voice using natural language thanks to the power of AI.

 ## 🖼️ Screenshots